akashenen/2d-platformer-controller/README.md

 * **staggerSpeedFalloff:** How much friction the actor will have during the stagger, causing it to lose speed (tweek this value along with dashStagger to make dashes feel good)
 * **maxDashCooldown:** Time before the actor can dash again after dashing
 * **maxAirDashes:** How many times the actor can dash while in the air, a value of 0 will make the actor unable to air dash

+#### Ladders

+* **ladderSpeed:** How fast the actor can move up and down slopes
+* **ladderAccelerationTime:** How much time (in seconds) an actor will take to reach maximum speed on ladders.
+A value of 0 will allow the actor to reach maximum speed instantly
+* **ladderDecelerationTime:** How much time (in seconds) an actor will take to stop completely from maximum speed on ladders.
+A value of 0 will allow the actor to stop instantly
+* **ladderJumpHeight:** How high (in units) the actor can jump when holding a ladder
+* **ladderJumpVelocity:** Horizonal velocity added to the actor when jumping from ladders

 ## Authors